-The Sustainability Committee Charter is included in the Corporate Governance Manual and is available for viewing or downloading from the Company's website, www.northerndynastyminerals.com, under Corporate Governance.
+The Sustainability Committee Charter is included in the Corporate Governance Manual and is available for viewing or downloading from the Company's website under About Us / Corporate Governance, at www.northerndynastyminerals.com.

-The principal purpose of the Sustainability Committee is to review, monitor and assess, on behalf of the Board of Directors, the policies and practices of the Company as they relate to the environment, the health and safety of employees in the work place, and sustainable development and social objectives.
+The principal purpose of the Sustainability Committee is to review, monitor and assess, on behalf of the Board of Directors, the policies and practices of the Company as they relate to the environment, the health and safety of employees in the work place, and sustainable development and social corporate objectives.